 The conflicts that qualify you for immediate U.S. citizenship include:

-If you are arrested by the immigration authorities, you might be able to avoid removal, and receive a U.S. green card, if you can prove all of the below:
+If you are arrested by U.S. immigration authorities, you might be able to avoid removal, and receive a U.S. green card, if you can prove all of the below:

-Don’t attempt to apply for cancellation of removal on your own – it is only available if you are already in immigration court proceedings.
+Don’t attempt to apply for cancellation of removal on your own.
+It is available only if you are already in immigration court (removal) proceedings and facing deportation.
 You’ll definitely need a lawyer’s help in this situation.

 You can apply for the right to stay in the U.S. if you qualify for asylum and apply within one year of your entry or the expiration of your authorized stay.